Xilinx/Vitis-Tutorials/Getting_Started/Vitis/README.md

 ### Understanding the Vitis Programming and Execution Model

-A Vitis accelerated application consists of two distinct components: a software program running on a standard processor such as an X86 processor, or ARM embedded processor, and a Xilinx device binary (`xclbin`) containing hardware accelerated functions, or kernels.
+A Vitis accelerated application consists of two distinct components: a software program running on a standard processor such as an X86 processor, or ARM embedded processor, and a AMD device binary (`xclbin`) containing hardware accelerated functions, or kernels.

-* The software program, or host application, is written in C/C++ and runs on a conventional central processing unit (CPU).
-The software program uses the [Xilinx Runtime library (XRT) native API](https://xilinx.github.io/XRT/master/html/index.html) implemented by the XRT to interact with the acceleration kernel in the AMD device.
+* The software program, or host application, is written in C/C++ and runs on a conventional CPU.
+The software program uses the [XRT native API](https://xilinx.github.io/XRT/master/html/index.html) implemented by the AMD Runtime library (XRT) to interact with the acceleration kernel in the AMD device.
 A description of the host application and required API calls can be found in the Vitis documentation under [Writing the Software Application](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Writing-the-Software-Application).

-* The hardware accelerated kernels can be written in C/C++ or RTL (Verilog or VHDL) and run within the programmable logic (PL) part of the AMD device.
+* The hardware accelerated kernels can be written in C/C++ or RTL (Verilog or VHDL) and run within the programmable logic part of the AMD device.
 Refer to [Developing PL Kernels using C++](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Developing-PL-Kernels-using-C), or [Packaging RTL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Packaging-RTL-Kernels) in the Vitis documentation for coding requirements.
 The kernels are integrated with a Vitis hardware platform using standard AXI interfaces.

 ![img](./images/part1_execution_model.png)